Exchanging foreign driving licence

 A driving licence from members of the European Union (EU) or members of the European Economic Area (EEA) can be exchanged for a Dutch driving licence.
-Please check the list of countries.
+More information in English.

 - You have to live in the Netherlands and must be registered in the city of Leiden.

 - Your foreign driving licence has to be valid.
 In some cases you can exchange an expired driving licence.